JelleVerstappen/6IICT-PROG4/recursion/Opdracht 2.6 Minesweeper/README.md

 Despite this it will need multiple parameters.
 Namely those that are required to create an object of Board.
 By default these parameters should have the same value as those from the `__init__()` of Board.

 objects from the Game class will have following methods:
 * A `get_user_choice()` method (see above gifs).
 The method will ask the player to select a cell by entering a row and column number, seperated by a comma.
-The function should split these numbers and return them.
+The function should split these numbers and return them seperately.
 However, before doing this the method will perform a number of tests.
 In case one tests fails the program will give an error message and ask again to select a cell.
 Following needs to be tested:
-    * If the given input is of the proper form: "{number1},{number2}" (Tip: Use an exception!)
+    * If the given input only contains numbers: "{number1},{number2}" (Tip: This can be done easily using an exception)
     * If the given input fits on the *grid* (so not smaller or larger than the *grid* dimension *SQUARE_SIZE*).
-    * If the given input has not yet been visited.
+    * If the given input has not yet been visited (how do you know which cells have already been visited?) .
 * A `make_move()` method.
 This method should call `get_user_choice()`, it will then use the obtained row and column number.
 First it will check whether the cell at this location contains a bomb.
 If this is the case it will return False.
 If it does not, it will call the `cascade()` method of the board.
 Finally it will check whether the board still has *covered_cells* if this is not the case, it will return True.
 * A `game_loop()` method.
 This method contains the main loop that will execute the game.
 It has already been implemented.